knowmics-lab/RNAdetector/README.md

 - **RNAdetector** is installed!
 Now, you can find **RNAdetector** in your application list.

 # RNAdetector user guide
 RNAdetector allows users to perform several RNA-Seq data analysis by using our intuitive GUI.
-Users can select:
+Users can select from the dashboard:

 - **Small RNA-Seq analysis** for the identification and quantification of ***miRNAs***, ***piRNAs***, ***tRFs***, and ***tsRNAs***.
 - **Long RNA-Seq analysis** for the identification and quatification of ***mRNAs***, ***lncRNAs***, and ***tUCR***.